-When in Hollywood, most people will want to see something related to the movies.
+When visiting Hollywood, most people want to see something related to the movies.
 While there is the famous walk of fame and places like that, one of the best ways to go behind the scenes of the movies is to tour one of the studio backlots.
-There are three ways to do this, Sony, Warner Brothers, and Paramount but the only one I have done is Paramount, which is what this post is about.
+There are four ways to do this, Sony, Warner Brothers, Universal, and Paramount.
+I have done all of them but Sony and enjoyed each one.
 One note, it is a little pricey but is it one of those unique things you can really only do in Hollywood, here is all the information.

 - Cost: $58